FarisAbahri/ShoppingList/README.md

 5. Navigate to http://localhost:4200 - You can now use the application!

 ##Users.
-username: dev.
+username: dev
-password: up.
+password: up

-username: faris.
+username: faris
 password: abahri